Information for families about COVID-19 and pancreatic cancer.

 - Make sure that everyone in the house regularly washes their hands and avoids touching their face, and clean surfaces that are touched a lot.

-- Stay at home as much as possible.
-When you do go out, follow the NHS advice about social distancing very carefully.
+- When you go out, follow the advice about social distancing very carefully.

-If you live with someone who has pancreatic cancer but they haven’t had a letter from the NHS telling them to stay at home, you should all follow the government’s guidance on hygiene and social distancing.
+If you live with someone who has pancreatic cancer, you should all follow the government’s guidance on hygiene and social distancing.
 They should be particularly careful about this, as they may still be at higher risk of getting ill from coronavirus.
 Read more about this in our information explaining coronavirus.

 If you or someone you live with gets symptoms of coronavirus